CloudLabsAI-Azure/AVW-Arc-enabled-dataservices/Instructions/deploy-AzureArc-postgres.md

 ## Task 2: How to migrate from different servers?

-Now, let's migrate a PostgreSQL database to Azure Arc enabled PostgreSQL Hyperscale server group.
+Now, let's migrate a PostgreSQL database to Azure Arc-enabled PostgreSQL Hyperscale server group.
 The following steps are applicable to PostgreSQL database running on any cloud server or on-premises.

 #### **Backup from Source Server:**